pythonnz/rules/bylaws/event_organisers/event_organisers.md

   organisers
 - being open to considering **any other type of support** that organisers may request
-- **recognising event organisers** and their efforts officially: on the Python New Zealand website, in newsletters and blog posts, at the Annual General Meeting.
+- **recognising event organisers** and their efforts officially: on the Python New Zealand website, in newsletters and blog/social media posts, at the Annual General Meeting.